incoresemi/uatg/docs/source/creating_new_tests.rst

 Required Packages:
   1. **Yapsy: for plugin management**.

-     This package would have been installed when you installed utg.
+     This package would have been installed when you installed uatg.
 It is necessary that you import the IPlugin class from the yapsy package in your test.
 You can see it imported like this ``from yapsy.IPlugin import IPlugin`` in the example that follows.